 But how do you ensure that your tender response will pass the Functionality test?
-Here are 10 tips on how to do that:
+Here are 10 tips on how to pass the Functionality test:

-- You must realize that the Functionality test in a tender is nothing else but the section where you advertise your goods and / or services.
-Responding to tenders is a focussed marketing opportunity where you get to advertise your product/service to one specific buyer who is in desperate need of it.
-Ensure you make the most of it!
+1. You must realize that the Functionality test in a tender is nothing else but the section where you advertise your goods and / or services.
+Responding to tenders it is a focussed marketing opportunity.
+You get the opportunity to focus your marketing one specific buyer who is in desperate need of procuring goods and / or services such as what you are offering.
+Ensure to make the most of it!

-- Ensure that you respond to a tender that is related to the business you are in.
-You will not be successful in bidding for something that you have no experience in.
+3. Ensure that you respond to a tender that is related to the business you are in.
+You will not be successful in bidding for something that you have no experience of.

-- Use the exact phrasing or wording in your tender response that is used in the tender document.
-This makes it easier for the Evaluation Committee to find what they are looking for.
+4. Use the exact phrasing or wording in your tender response that is used in the tender document.
+This makes it easier for the Evaluation Committee to find what they are looking for in your tender response.

-- Use the exact same format that the tender document uses in your response.
+5. Use the exact same format that the tender document uses in your response on Functionality.
 If the Functionality in the tender document is in a table then try and use a table as well in your response.

-- Your items under Functionality must be in the same order as that of the tender document.
+6. Your items under Functionality must be in the same order as that in the tender document.
 Don't swap items around.
 You want to make it as easy as possible for the Evaluation Committee to find what they are looking for.

-- Don't over sell your business.
-This might seem strange but many Enterprises have a range of goods and / or services that they sell.
+7. Don't over sell your business.
+This might seem weird saying this but many Enterprises have a range of goods and / or services that they sell.
 Evaluation Committees are only interested in the goods and / or services that they want to procure.
-Giving them too much information might prevent them from finding the right information.
+Giving them too much information at the wrong time might prevent them from finding the right information.

-- Be visual!
+8. Be visual!
 In today's world everything is about visual effects.
 We look at mobile screens, computer screens and big screen televisions.
-Even your car has a screen it these days!
-Ensure that your tender response, especially when it comes to Functionality, has some photos of your product as well as of your Enterprises' staff.
-If you use machinery in your business then showing it is always a good idea.
-Remember, the photos that you put into your tender respond must add value to your tender response and obviously be relevant to the tender requirements.
+Heck, even your car has a screen it these days!
+Ensure that your tender response, especially when it comes to Functionality, has some photos in it.
+Put photos in of your product as well as photos of your Enterprises' people.
+If you use machinery in your business then showing it of is always a good idea.
+At the end of the day the photos that you put into your tender respond must add value to your tender response.
+Obviously the photos must be relevant to the tender requirements.

-- Be honest in your functionality response.
-Remember that a tender is binding and if you cannot execute the contract you might find yourself in legal battles if you have won the tender but you cannot deliver.
+9. Be honest in your functionality response.
+Remember that a tender is binding and if you cannot execute the contract you might find yourself in legal battles if you have won the tender but you cannot execute the tender.

 If you follow these tips and tricks you will have a better chance in be successful at bidding.